What do you think of Garnet’s assertion that “white is just a convenience for white people”?

 At one part of the story, Garnet says bitterly to Perdita, "If you don't see that, you must be blind."
 What effect does Perdita’s partial blindness have on the story?
 Who else is "blinded"?

-When she confronts Miss Fan and Jane French, Perdita says that their heroism after the Civil War was the same story as the murder twenty years later.
-Reisden comes to the same conclusion about his history: “It was the same story.”
+When she confronts Miss Fan and Jane Church, Perdita says that their heroism after the Civil War was the same story as the murder twenty years later.
+Reisden comes to the same conclusion about his history.
 Jane Church calls her complex relationship with Miss Lady a "holy gift," a curse that's also a redemption.
-Have you ever experienced this kind of "holy gift" in your own life?
+Have you ever experienced this kind of "holy gift" in your own life, a horror that is also a blessing?

 "It was just like murder," a real-life survivor says about the bad decisions that led to Titanic's wreck.
 Perdita compares her behavior during the wreck to Bruce Ismay's.
 Do you think she is like Bruce Ismay?
 Do you think the suffragette women should have been blamed for leaving Titanic first?